GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The System Context Exchange Viewpoint serves for the identification and definition of external interfaces of the SOI used for the interaction to Systemâs Context, such as Users, External Systems and other External Entities defined in the specific context of the SOI.
+The System Context Exchange Viewpoint serves for the identification and definition of external interfaces of the SOI that are used to interact, e.g., users, external systems, and other external entities defined in the given context of the SOI.
 The System Context Exchange Viewpoint
-* identifies System interfaces on a functional level,
+* identifies system interfaces on a functional level,
-* states to which External Entities the System interfaces are connected to,
+* states to which external entities the system interfaces are connected to,
-* assigns Interface Documents to System Interfaces,
+* assigns interface documents to system interfaces,
-* and defines the usage of interfaces, e.g., if only a subset of the interface is used.
+* and defines the usage of interfaces, e.g., when only a subset of the interface is used.

-An internal block diagram (IBD) - associated to the System Context - featuring the SOI, the System Context Elements, and the connectors for each identified interface from SOI to the respective Context Elements.
-An interface is a connection resource for hooking on the SOI to other Context Elements.
-Item flows are defined for each exchange on the identified Interface.
-Connectors/ports may contain reference to the Interface Documents if applicable.
+An internal block diagram (IBD) - associated to the system context - featuring the SOI, the system context elements, and the connectors for each identified interface from SOI to the respective context elements.
+An interface is a connection resource for hooking on the SOI to other context elements.
+Item flows are defined for each exchange on the identified interface.
+Connectors/ports may contain reference to the interface documents if applicable.
 Ports may be structured as appropriate to manage and structure the information.
 Note: more than one IBD focused on different areas of interest may be used in oder to keep the view comprehensive.
-Depending on the Stakeholder Concerns the Item Exchange information might be suppressed.
+Depending on the Stakeholder concerns the item exchange information might be suppressed.
 A tabular format listing [tbd].

 ## SAF_SFV02a_View